MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md

 ## Types exposed by this provider

 Files are instances of the [System.IO.FileInfo](/dotnet/api/system.io.fileinfo) class.
 Directories are instances of the [System.IO.DirectoryInfo](/dotnet/api/system.io.directoryinfo) class.

 ## Navigating the FileSystem drives

 The **FileSystem** provider exposes its data stores by mapping any logical drives on the computer as PowerShell drives.
-To work with a **FileSystem** drive you can change your location to a drive uing the drive name followed by a colon (`:`).
+To work with a **FileSystem** drive you can change your location to a drive using the drive name followed by a colon (`:`).

 ```powershell